International Students Discover A Competitive Edge At Hodges University!

 Hodges University is authorized under federal law to enroll non-immigrant students.
 And we’re excited that you’re considering Hodges for your degree!
 Potential international students are classified as such if they are not United States citizens, dual citizens, or permanent residents, and are applying for an F-1 student visa or a J-1 Exchange Visitor visa (exchange visitor visas may be used for either students or scholars).
 Please check with admissions regarding your desired degree program eligibility for international study as not all programs are authorized by the U.S. Department of Homeland Security, Student Exchange Visitor Program, or U.S. Department of State to enroll international students.

 There are several steps that you’ll be required to fulfill for eligibility to attend Hodges University and we’re ready and available to help you get started.

 Steps for International Admission

-- A completed application for admission and a non-refundable application fee.
+- Complete an application for admission and submit the non-refundable application fee.

 - Transcripts, formally evaluated by an approved evaluation agency, of all coursework not taken through an accredited U.S. institution.
 Visit naces.org for a list of approved agencies.

 - Evidence of financial support showing proof of funding, sufficient to cover the total yearly cost of attendance and general living expenses.
 The amount in the bank account statement(s) should be equivalent to two semesters of education and fees.
 You can use up to five (5) bank accounts maximum.
 Please speak with an admissions advisor to discuss your individual circumstances and how they may impact this requirement.

 - Proof of English Proficiency